dmfrey/event-store-demo/README.md

 The `Board` snippet shows the following:
 1. The `Board` has an internal state attribute: `name`
-2. A command, `renameEvent` can be acted upon to initiate and internal state changes
+2. A command, `renameBoard` can be acted upon to initiate and internal state changes
 3. Invariants can be validated before recording a new `DomainEvent`
 4. A `DomainEvent` triggers the internal state change
 5. `DomainEvents` are recorded in a change log